Lurch (The Addams Family): Films

 Lurch appears in the 1991 film adaptation of The Addams Family portrayed by Carel Struycken.
 He never speaks audibly but groans recurrently.
 He is seen assisting Morticia by going through the wardrobe of the late Uncle Knick-Knack.
 Lurch was present when Abigail Craven brings her son Gordon disguised as the long-lost Uncle Fester to the Addams Family mansion.
 When Tully Alford persuades Judge George Womack to grant the ownership of the house to Uncle Fester and have a restraining order that causes the rest of the family to be evicted, Lurch joins the rest of the family in moving in to a hotel.
 Seven months later after Craven and Alford are defeated, Lurch answers the door on Halloween where he unintentionally scares away the trick or treaters.
 At the end of the film, he joins the Addams Family in playing "Wake the Dead" where they work to awaken the zombies of the dead relatives.

 Lurch appears in the sequel Addams Family Values portrayed again by Struycken.
 He was present at the hospital when Morticia gives birth to Pubert Addams.
-In one of Wednesday and Pugsley's plots to dispose of Pubert, they drop him and a bowling ball off the roof where Pubert falls into Gomez' arms and the bowling ball hits Lurch on the head.
+In one of Wednesday and Pugsley's plots to dispose of Pubert, they drop him and a cannonball off the roof where Pubert falls into Gomez' arms and the cannonball hits Lurch on the head.
 When Debbie Jellinsky plans to kill the family, Lurch was among those strapped to the electric chair.
 At the end of the movie, Lurch plays "Happy Birthday" on the harpsichord for Pubert's first birthday party.